Financial Aid and Scholarship Information

 - The Free Application for Federal Student Aid (FAFSA)

 - FastWeb Scholarship Search Service

 - U.S. Department of Education – Financial Aid

 University of Utah Financial Aid & Scholarships Office

 201 S. 1460 E., Rm 105, Salt Lake City, UT 84112

-Students can meet with Chelsea at the College of Law on Tuesdays between 11:00 am and 1:00 pm in the Gibson Reading Room.
-Her office is located in the northwest section of the room.
+Students can meet with Chelsea at the College of Law.
 Appointments are not necessary.
 Students can also schedule to meet with her at other times in the University Student Services Building.